-All incidents of bias-related crime should be immediately reported to campus security and the associate vice president of student affairs.
+Non-felony hate/bias crime incidents can be adjudicated through the Campus Policies and Regulations Governing Conduct as outlined in the Student Handbook.
 The victim can bring a complaint either through the College judicial system or in criminal courts, or in both.

-Vaughn will make every reasonable attempt to help any student who is a victim of an alleged biasrelated crime to change his or her academic or resident situations, if so requested.
-Counseling and personal support are available to victims of bias-related crime through the office of student affairs.
+The College will make every reasonable attempt to help any individual who is a victim of an alleged bias-related crime or incident to change his or her academic or resident situations, if so requested.

+SANCTIONS FOR BIAS-RELATED CRIMES

+The College takes bias-related crimes and incidents very seriously.
+Criminal sanctions may include prison and/or fines depending on the underlying offense.
+Sanctions imposed by the College may include suspension, termination, and/or expulsion from the College.

+COUNSELING AND SUPPORT

+Counseling and personal support are available to victims of bias-related crimes and incidents through the Office of Student Affairs.
 This service is confidential and free.

+Contact information 718 429-6600 extension 350.

-The office of student affairs may also serve as a resource and referral agent to students in the event of a bias-related incident.
+The Office of Student Affairs may also serve as a resource and referral agent to students in the event of a bias-related incident.
+Contact information 718 429-6600 extensions 237, 302 and 170.

+EDUCATION AND PREVENTION

-In this multicultural and multiethnic campus community, the College hopes that through educational programs we can help individuals understand and combat negative racial attitudes, religious discrimination and cultural intolerance.
-Students are informed about bias-related crime prevention measures through various programs that include classroom instruction, new student orientation, and seminars and workshops sponsored by academic support services and student affairs.
-Information regarding these programs is posted widely on campus and students are encouraged to attend.
+In this multicultural and multiethnic campus community, the College hopes that through educational programs we can help individuals understand and combat negative attitudes, discrimination and intolerance.
+Students are informed about biasrelated crime prevention measures through various programs that include classroom instruction, new student orientation, and seminars and workshops sponsored by academic support services and student affairs.
+Information regarding these programs is posted widely on campus, and students are encouraged to attend.

-Vaughn's policies on bias-related crime are fully described in the student handbook, which is distributed to all students and is available through the office of student affairs or at www.vaughn.edu.
+Vaughn's policies on bias-related crime are fully described in the student handbook, which is distributed to all students and is available through the Office of Student Affairs or at www.vaughn.edu.